Best Free Standing Punching Bags For Home - Stand Up Heavy Bag Options Reviewed

 Also, this standing punching bag has an adjustable neck that allows you to switch within 54” and 65” to make your workout complete.
 The only thing is, its max height of 65” is somewhat short, especially for taller users.

-Despite its seemingly sturdy build, the neck of the bag makes it fragile as it can break from heavy impacts.
+Despite its seemingly sturdy build, the neck of the bag makes it fragile as it can break from heavy impacts from your set of the best heavy bag gloves.
 If it helps to know, the manufacturer replaces it as soon as possible.

 One other thing is its assembly.
 A few users have found it frustrating to line out all the bolts at the base and screw them down.
 Plus, some other users even complained that water leaks through the bolts if you fill the base up.